JonaLimp/Ba_Thesis/README.md

 [![Build Status](https://api.travis-ci.com/JonaLimp/Ba_Thesis.svg?token=3x3tywg5VyvqsCs7YyK5&branch=master)](https://travis-ci.com/JonaLimp/Ba_Thesis)

-The Implementation is written in python.
-For the training of the CNNs I used tensorflow and keras.
-Source Code can be found in the Code folder.
+The Implementation is written in Python.
+For the training of the CNNs I used Tensorflow and Keras.
+Source code can be found in the Code folder.